-USE STANDARD PERSONAL PROTECTIVE EQUIPMENT (PPE) FOR BODY HANDLING

-1. PUT ON SHOE COVERS OR BOOTS

-Standard rubber boots which can be disinfected after use or shoe covers that can be disposed of.
+USE STANDARD PERSONAL PROTECTIVE EQUIPMENT (PPE) FOR BODY HANDLING 1.
+PUT ON SHOE COVERS OR BOOTS 2.
+WASH HANDS THOROUGHLY Standard rubber boots which can be disinfected after use or shoe covers that can be disposed of.
+5. PUT ON 3.
+PUT ON GOWN 4.
+PUT ON APRON RESPIRATOR Use a clean, long-sleeved, fluid-resistant or impermeable gown to protect skin and clothing.

-2. WASH HANDS THOROUGHLY

-3. PUT ON GOWN

-Use a clean, long-sleeved, fluid-resistant or

-4. PUT ON APRON

 It must be waterproof.
+Use an FFP2, FFP3 or N95 respirator as appropriate.
+6. PUT ON FACE 7.
+PUT ON GLOVES SHIELD OR GOGGLES

 It will help to protect your face, eyes, nose, and mouth from potentially infectious bodily fluids.

-5. PUT ON RESPIRATOR

-Use an FFP2, FFP3 or N95 respirator as appropriate.

-7. PUT ON GLOVES

 Use non-sterile, nitrile gloves when handling potentially infectious materials.
 If there is a risk of cuts, puncture wounds or other injuries that could break the skin, wear heavy-duty gloves over the nitrile gloves.